 No. 3 PORTUGAL (mainland)

 For most of us, our image of Portugal is a travel poster … blue seas, sunny skies and ancient cities.
 And that’s accurate.
-But below the surface, Portugal is an aging country that’s actually been losing population up till 2017.
+But below the surface, Portugal is an aging country that’s actually been losing population up to 2017.
 (We know … we work at our Netherlands headquarters with many Portuguese expats.)
 Government studies project that Portugal needs to attract 75,000 new working-age residents every year to maintain a stable working population to sustain the pension system as the numbers of workers decreases and retirees rise.

 Portugal’s biggest advantage is that many people can afford the terms of their Golden Visa program.
 And let’s face it … there are worse places to live (we’re looking at you, Russia.).